rhinodavid/eslint-fix-me/README.md

 and errors suppressed.
 Then, in subsequent PRs, you can take you time to address each `$eslint-fix-me` comment carefully, all while maintaining ESLint coverage on any new code being committed.

+## Alternatives

+[**eslint-fix-later**](https://github.com/salimkayabasi/eslint-fix-later): More mature, but disables ESLint for the entire file that contains the warning or error